popphp/docs/reference/pop_image.rst

 Pop\\Image
 ==========

-The `popphp/pop-image` component provides a robust API to image creation and manipulation.
+The `popphp/pop-image` component provides a robust API for image creation and manipulation.
 Adapters are provided to utilize either the GD, Imagick or Gmagick extensions.
 Also, the SVG format is supported with its own adapter as well.